Cisco-RADKit/Intro/README.md

 # Intro to RADKit

-This repository contains example code that are meant as an introduction to the RADKit API.
+This repository contains examples meant as an introduction to the RADKit API.

 The examples are split into multiple sections:
 * RADKit RPC API basics - execute CLI on multiple devices, use REST, Swagger, SNMP,... from the REPL